 - The faculty member may send students who arrive for class ill home when any of the following conditions are present:

-- $\circ$ Any sneezing and or coughing accompanied by an elevated temperature.
+- o Any sneezing and or coughing accompanied by an elevated temperature.

-- o Vomiting.
+- Vomiting.

-- o (Clinical Only) Any other illness banned by the clinical agency especially in maternity and pediatric areas.
+- (Clinical Only) Any other illness banned by the clinical agency especially in maternity and pediatric areas.

 - EMS will be called for all students who:

-- Faint.
+- o Faint.

 - Complaint of chest pain.

-- Vomit blood.
+- o Vomit blood.

 - Suffer any injury requiring sutures.

 - Are splashed with any toxic substance, especially in the eyes.